slatinsky/DiscordChatExporter-frontend/README.md

 ## How to view threads
-- This viewer supports viewing threads, they need to be exported by Tyrrrz/DiscordChatExporter.
+- This viewer supports viewing threads, but they need to be exported by Tyrrrz/DiscordChatExporter.
 Export them the same way you export channels, but instead of channel_ID, use thread_ID.

 ## Roadmap:
-- Fix search with pagination
+- Support JSON exports with local media urls
+- Better handle edge cases (if something is missing in the backup)
 - Support Direct messages
 - Screenshots in documentation
-- Markdown rendering support
+- Message markdown rendering support
 - Better GUI
 - Better search
 - Guild-wide search